themuffinator/Oblivion-reverse/docs/spawn_manifest_report.md

 ## Entities only present in the repo

-`monster_sentinel` is implemented in the modern codebase but does not surface in the retail `gamex86.dll` spawn table, which suggests it was added post-release or is specific to Oblivion’s fork. 【F:docs/manifests/spawn_manifest_comparison.json†L60-L63】 Documenting that divergence in monster reference material will help level authors understand which assets are custom to this project.
+`monster_sentinel` is implemented in the modern codebase but does not surface in the retail `gamex86.dll` spawn table, which confirms it is an Oblivion-only addition. 【F:docs/manifests/spawn_manifest_comparison.json†L60-L63】 The new `OBLIVION_ENABLE_MONSTER_SENTINEL` build flag guards its spawn registration so parity-focused builds can disable the feature without triggering manifest diffs.
+Documenting that divergence in monster reference material will help level authors understand which assets are custom to this project.